Skip to content

 Computing

 This term, our Computing curriculum will cover online safety and digital wellbeing, where students will learn to recognise upsetting online situations and develop strategies for dealing with them.
-We will also journey inside a computer to understand computing and network systems, including how components work together and how devices connect.
-Finally, students will acquire practical skills in data handling and databases, learning how to organise, manage, and use information effectively.
+We will also learn about programming using Scratch and computer systems and networks-emailing.

 Home Learning